MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 Glossary terms are not supported for Salesforce CRM currently.

-## Step 3: Configure record summary
+## Step 3: Configure account and opportunity summary

 Sales reps can get a summary of their accounts and opportunities in Sales agent.
 To enable this feature, you need to configure the account and opportunity summary settings in the Sales agent admin settings.